Sergio Gorzy

 Sergio Gorzyczanski Jones (born 14 June 1958) is a Uruguayan sports journalist, sportscaster and television presenter.

 With an extensive career, since the mid-1970s Gorzy has hosted numerous sports and variety shows on radio and television, including Pasión, La Hora de los Deportes and Cámara Celeste.
 As a sports journalist he has covered every edition of the FIFA World Cup since 1978.
 He has also ventured into acting.
 From 2014 to 2016 he served as president of the Central Israelite Committee of Uruguay, the main organization of the country's Jewish community.

 Early life

 Sergio Gorzyczanski Jones was born on June 14, 1965, at the Italian Hospital in Montevideo, the son of Berta Jones and Israel "Julio" Gorzyczanski, both hoteliers and travel agents.
 From a Jewish family, his father —a Polish Jew— was born in Warsaw, and emigrated to Uruguay as a baby in 1930 with his parents.
-His mother was the daughter of Lithuanian immigrants who arrived in the country in the 1920s.
+His mother was the daughter of Jewish Lithuanian immigrants who arrived in the country in the 1920s.

 Raised in the Palermo neighborhood, he attended the Escuela Integral Hebreo-Uruguaya, an educational center with Jewish religious affiliation.
 He was also part of the Zionist youth movement Jazit Hanoar.
 After graduating from high school he enrolled at the University of the Republic to study business administration, but did not finish his degree.